 Moline Falls was a brilliant little spot hidden off the main road.
 We walked in for a few minutes and found a little waterfall tucked away in the trees.
 The water was incredibly clear and we went for a swim, exploring the depths of the pool below the falls.
 Without much direct sunlight, this water was chilly!

 Cahills Crossing is quite a bizarre attraction.
-It is the only point of entry into Arnhem Land, which is a remote region of Northern Territory.
+It is the only point of entry into Arnhem Land, which is a remote region of the Northern Territory.
 Each day the water rises and subsidies across the road.
 This means drivers have to time their run to make it across at the low tide.
 Tourists tend to gather around the time in between the safe and dangerous moments.
 Drivers have been known to miscalculate and get stuck in the current and lose their cars.
-It is an incredibly odd situation as onlookers almost will on drivers to charge into a dangerous road that is submerged under water.
+It is an incredibly odd situation as onlookers almost will on drivers to charge into a dangerous road that is submerged underwater.
 Here is a video of a driver who made a huge mistake at Cahills Crossing.

 It is also one of Australia’s biggest hotspots for saltwater crocodiles, which is a deadly combination.